-First Prize Winner of the Camac Harp Competition at the 2021 North London Festival, Irish harpist Tara Viscardi recently graduated from the Royal College of Music, London with a Master of Music in Performance (Distinction) where she studied with Prof. Ieuan Jones.
-She also completed a Postgraduate Diploma in Harp Performance at the Civica Scuola di Musica Claudio Abbado, Milan under Prof. Irina Zingg, and is a 2021 Wigmore Learning/Open Royal Academy of Music Fellow as member of early music/folk fusion trio Nobody's Jig.
+Hailing from the Beara Peninsula in the South-West of Ireland, Tara Viscardi is a classical and Irish folk harpist.
+Tara graduated from the Royal College of Music with a Master of Music in Performance with Distinction, where she studied with Ieuan Jones and Stephen Fitzpatrick and also completed a Postgraduate Diploma in Harp Performance at the Civica Scuola di Musica Claudio Abbado, Milan under the tutelage of Dr. Irina Zingg.
+In 2021, her early music/folk fusion trio held the prestigious Wigmore Learning/Royal Academy of Music Fellowship.

 Having performed widely as a solo and chamber recitalist, Tara has been featured at the 2022 World Harp Congress, Cardiff (supported by Culture Ireland), 2021 Harp on Wight International Festival, 2020/21 Bloomsbury Festival London, the Embassy of Ireland London, The Royal College of Music chamber music series and the Irish Cultural Centre London, in association with Irish Heritage.
 Previous highlights include performing at the 13th World Harp Congress Hong Kong, for Irish President Michael D. Higgins at Áras an Uachtaráin, for HRH The Prince of Wales in Hillsborough Castle, the Young Platform Series at the National Concert Hall and the Dublin Philharmonic Society recital series for emerging artists.
 Tara has performed in leading UK venues including the Wigmore Hall, Cadogan Hall, St George's Hanover Square, the Royal Over-Seas League's Princess Alexandra Hall, Nevill Holt Opera and given many performances at Goodenough College where she was the 2018/19 Music Scholar.